brobertson/lacebuilder/README.rst

-Lacebuilder generates packages for the Lace OCR editing environment.
+Lacebuilder is a friendly command-line application that generates packages for the [Lace](https://github.com/brobertson/Lace2) in-browser OCR to TEI web editing application.
+You point it to your image directory and your hOCR output directory, as well as to a simple xml metadata file, and it produces the .xar packages that can be installed in Lace through eXist-db's drag-and-drop package manager.

 * Free software: BSD license